kaushalparikh/nuttx/apps/netutils/README.txt

 This directory contains most of the network applications contained under the uIP-1.0 apps directory.
 As the uIP apps/README says, these applications "are not all heavily tested."
-These uIP apps
+These uIP-based apps include:
-include:

   dhcpc     - Dynamic Host Configuration Protocol (DHCP) client.
 See
               apps/include/netutils/dhcpc.h for interface information.